CoQ10: for Energy, Brain & Heart Health

 This is the exact pathway that statins work on.
 They block the enzyme HMG CoA Reductase that the liver uses to make cholesterol.
 BUT, now we understand this pathway, we can see they also stop the production of CoQ10!
 And this is why a significant side effect of being on a statin is low energy and muscle pain - compromised production of ATP within the mitochondria!

-Levels of CoQ10 decrease naturally with age and are lower in patients with diseases that are characterized by inflammation and oxidative stress, such as high blood pressure, heart disease, brain function and type 2 diabetes.
+Levels of CoQ10 decrease naturally with age and are lower in patients with diseases that are characterised by inflammation and oxidative stress, such as high blood pressure, heart disease, brain function and type 2 diabetes.
 And while a certain amount of CoQ10 can be found in food, the amount generally is not enough to significantly increase levels within the body.
 So, this is a supplement I consider in my practice when working with clients that have conditions of compromised energy, such as CFS and fibromyalgia as well as brain-health, high blood pressure or are on a statin.

 Summary benefits of CoQ10